BasThomas/basthomas.github.io/_posts/2019-02-24-conforming-to-sequence.md

   let steps: [Step<Problem>]

   var input: Step<Problem> {
-    return steps.first! // safe, as steps will guaranteed to be larger than 0.
+    steps.first! // safe, as steps will guaranteed to be larger than 0.
   }

   var output: Step<Problem> {
-    return steps.last! // safe, as steps will guaranteed to be larger than 0.
+    steps.last! // safe, as steps will guaranteed to be larger than 0.
   }

   init(steps: [Step<Problem>]) {